Grampian Television: Foundation and launch

 Good afternoon.
 This is the first transmission of Grampian Television Limited, over the Durris and Monteagle transmitters of the Independent Television Authority.
-Today, we're about to join all the millions of viewers of the Independent Television network and we're very glad to have in our studios, to switch us into the network, the chairman of the Independent Television Authority, Sir Ivonne Kirkpatrick.
+Today, we're about to join all the millions of viewers of the Independent Television network and we're very glad to have in our studios, to switch us into the network, the chairman of the Independent Television Authority, Sir Ivone Kirkpatrick.